manimino/ducks/README.md

 `pip install hashindex`

+### Project status

+Beta, it probably works but I wouldn't put it in prod yet.

 ### Example

 Find objects that have size "large", shape "circle" or "square", where the color is not "red".